kura/git-bash-functions/README.rst

 _git_modified
 ~~~~~~~~~~~~~

-Returns an `S` if you have modified any files git is already aware of but need
+Returns an `M` if you have modified any files git is already aware of but need
 to be staged.

 Usage inside $PS1